nixworks/public/index.md

 ##### Canadian Senate
 ### [The Canadian Senate agrees with the House of Commons to make the Canadian national anthem, "O Canada", gender neutral.
 The second line of the song will now read "in all of us" instead of "in all thy sons." ](/news/2018/02/1/the-canadian-senate-agrees-with-the-house-of-commons-to-make-the-canadian-national-anthem-o-canada-gender-neutral-the-second-line-of-th.md)
-_Context: House of Commons, O Canada, Canadian Senate_
+_Context: House of Commons, Canadian Senate, O Canada_

 ##### Apple Inc.
 ### [Apple Inc. briefly removed the Telegram messaging service from its iOS App Store.
 Telegram CEO Pavel Durov says Apple claims "inappropriate content" is available on the service. ](/news/2018/02/1/apple-inc-briefly-removed-the-telegram-messaging-service-from-its-ios-app-store-telegram-ceo-pavel-durov-says-apple-claims-inappropriate.md)
-_Context: Pavel Durov, Apple Inc., App Store, Telegram_
+_Context: Pavel Durov, App Store, Telegram, Apple Inc._

 ##### Japan
 ### [Eleven people are killed in a fire at a Japanese residential facility for people in financial difficulty. ](/news/2018/02/1/eleven-people-are-killed-in-a-fire-at-a-japanese-residential-facility-for-people-in-financial-difficulty.md)